aidansoares23/city-insight-client/README.md

 2. Starts polling `GET /health` with exponential backoff (max 60 s).
 3. Automatically retries the original request once the server responds.

-Rate-limit responses (429) are also handled: a dismissible alert is shown and auto-clears after the `Retry-After` window.
+Rate-limit responses (429) are also handled: an alert is shown and auto-clears after the `Retry-After` window.

 ---